vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 ---

-WIRELESS LAN CONTROLLER (WLC) DEPLOYMENTS
+Không dây LAN CONTROLLER (WLC) DEPLOYMENTS

-- In a SPLIT-MAC ARCHITECTURE, there FOUR MAIN WLC DEPLOYMENT MODES:
+- In a SPLIT-MAC Kiến trúc, there FOUR MAIN WLC DEPLOYMENT MODES:
     - UNIFIED
-        - THE WLC is a HARDWARE APPLICANCE in a central location of the NETWORK
+        - THE WLC is a HARDWARE APPLICANCE in a central location of the Mạng
     - CLOUD-BASED
         - The WLC is a VM running on a SERVER, usually in a PRIVATE CLOUD in a DATA CENTER
-        - This is NOT the same as the CLOUD-BASED AP ARCHITECTURE discussed previously
+        - This is NOT the same as the CLOUD-BASED AP Kiến trúc discussed previously
     - EMBEDDED
-        - The WLC is integrated within a SWITCH
+        - The WLC is integrated within a Switch
     - MOBILITY EXPRESS
         - THE WLC is integrated within an AP